 Paladium looked to set the pace early on and was clearly out at the front.
 As the race progressed Paladium was joined by Zoffee and the pair created a two-length gap from everyone else.
 Blacko made a charge to keep up with the front runners as they came down the hill.

 With three to go Paladium had run his race and was caught by everyone at which point Nico De Boinville decided to pull him up.
 The lead was now being contested between four horses as they reached the final straight.
 With the last fence to be jumped Aramax pulled away and was neck and neck with Night Edition for the final furlong, but Aramax fought off the challenge and won by a length.

 Zoffee, Blacko and Gerolamo Cardano also joined Paladium in pulling up during the race.

 Weatherbys Champion Bumper – Ferny Hollow

 The final race on Ladies Day 2020 saw 23 horses contesting for the prize of £42,000.
-Appreciate It was the race favourite (15/8) ridden by Patrick Mullins, son of trainer Willie Mullins.
+Appreciate It was the race favourite (15/8) and was ridden by Patrick Mullins, son of trainer Willie Mullins.

 No horses pulled up or fell in this race.